ajit-dherange/Keep_Awake_Windows/README.md

 Note: You need to create a bat file same folder as your PowerShell script file (Else provide the correct path)

+### Note: It is recommanded to use schedule job instead run script into infinite loop